 Inability to Remove Small Oil Particles

 One of the main weaknesses in traditional oil-water separators is their poor performance in removing smaller oil droplets.
 Many older systems fail to filter out tiny oil particles.
-In contrast, filter oil separators are designed with filtration components — such as cartridge or coalescing filters — that capture particles as small as a few microns.
+In contrast, filter oil separators are designed with filtration components such as coalescing filters that capture particles as small as a few microns.
 This improves compliance and reduces the risk of environmental violations.

 High Maintenance and Operational Costs